lervag/vimtex/CONTRIBUTING.md

 ## Code style

-When submitting code for vimtex, please adhere to the following standards:
+When submitting code for VimTeX, please adhere to the following standards:

 - Use `shiftwidth=2` - no tabs!
 - Write readable code